AppThreat/atom/README.md

 Misc
-  -s, --slice              export intra-procedural slices as json --slice-outfile <value>  slice output filename --slice-depth <value>    the max depth to traverse the DDG for the data-flow slice (for `DataFlow` mode) - defaults to 3 -m, --mode <value>       the kind of slicing to perform - defaults to `dataflow`.
+  -s, --slice              export intra-procedural slices as json --slice-outfile <value>  slice output filename --slice-depth <value>    the max depth to traverse the DDG for the data-flow slice (for `dataflow` mode) - defaults to 3 -m, --mode <value>       the kind of slicing to perform - defaults to `dataflow`.
 Options: [dataflow, usages] --max-num-def <value>    maximum number of definitions in per-method data flow calculation.
 Default 2000 --help                   display this help message